Request a CatalogContact Us

 In summary, dieticians agree that balanced servings of protein, cereals, fruits, and vegetables at every meal will result in a healthy child.
 However, if an apple a day keeps the doctor away, it does not necessarily follow that twenty apples a day will be an improvement on the one.
 In the same way, CHC strives to offer balanced "servings" of all essential core subjects, with ample enrichment activities, yet without overwhelming the student or his teacher.
 In all this CHC strives to build souls and families, being ever mindful that parents are, first and foremost, educating for eternity!

 How do I know if I'm covering enough material?
-Often I feel pressured to meet other's demands.
+Often I feel pressured to meet others' demands.

 You can be assured that you are teaching the right amount of material by following the lesson plans.
-Being overwhelmed with work is not 'proof' that work is academically challenging.
+Being overwhelmed with work is not "proof" that work is academically challenging.

 Return to top